-Throughout the period of the pandemic, our aim has been to place the safety and well being of our students as the highest priority while minimising, as far as possible, the disruption to their education.
-Now that students have returned to school, key Covid protection measures remain in place and we would ask all students and parents to abide by the rules and regulations.
-The school has carefully followed all of the advice, guidelines and statutory measures that the Government and the Department for Education have put in place.
+Throughout the period of the pandemic, our aim has been to place the safety and well-being of our students as the highest priority while minimising, as far as possible, the disruption to their education.
+Now that students have returned to school, key Covid protection measures remain in place, and we would ask all students and parents to abide by the rules and regulations.
+The school has carefully followed all the advice, guidelines and statutory measures that the Government and the Department for Education have put in place.
 The school's risk assessment can be viewed by following the link below:

 Key Covid protection measures currently in place (March 2021):